24 cm Theodor Kanone (E): Design

 As part of the re-armament program initiated by the Nazis after taking power in 1933 the Army High Command (Oberkommando des Heeres - OKH) ordered Krupp to begin work on new railroad artillery designs, but they would take a long time to develop.
 Krupp pointed out that it could deliver a number of railroad guns much more quickly using obsolete guns already on hand and modernizing their original World War I mountings for which it still had drawings available.
-OKH agreed and authorized Krupp in 1936 to begin design of a series of guns between 15 and 28 cm for delivery by 1939 as the Emergency Program (Sofort-Programe).
+OKH agreed and authorized Krupp in 1936 to begin design of a series of guns between 15 and 28 cm for delivery by 1939 as the Emergency Program (Sofort-Programm).

 Three 24 cm SK L/40 C/94 guns originally used by the - and pre-dreadnoughts were placed on new mounts patterned on the E. u.
 B. (Eisenbahn und Bettungsgerüst - railroad and firing platform) mount used by the same guns in World War I as the 24 cm SK L/40 "Theodor Karl".
 The new mounts lacked the under-carriage pivot and rollers used for the firing platform (Bettungsgerüst) in World War I as the Vögele turntable (Drehscheibe) completely replaced the old system.
 The turntable consisted of a circular track with a pivot mount in the center for a platform on which the railroad gun itself was secured.
 A ramp was used to raise the railway gun to the level of the platform.
 The platform had rollers at each end which rested on the circular rail for 360° traverse.
 It had a capacity of 300 t, enough for most of the railroad guns in the German inventory.
 The gun could only be loaded at 0° elevation and so had to be re-aimed for each shot.
 One obvious change made for land service was the placement of a large counterweight just forward of the trunnions to counteract the preponderance of weight towards the breech.
 This, although heavy, was simpler than adding equilibrators to perform the same function.
 All three guns were delivered in 1937.